Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

 The subsystem approach allows a more flexible use of the Azure content store, even in conjunction with existing content stores.
 A subsystem can be started, stopped, and configured independently, and it has its own isolated Spring application context and configuration.
 The Azure subsystems belong to the `ContentStore` category, and have types `Azure` or `AzureOnPrem`.

-See the Alfresco Content Services documentation on [Subsystems Extension Point]({% link content-services/latest/develop/repo-ext-points/subsystems.md %}) for more.
+See the Alfresco Content Services documentation on [Subsystems Extension Point]({% link content-services/latest/develop/repo-ext-points/subsystems.md %}) for more information.

-**`AzureOnPrem` content store subsystem**
+### 'AzureOnPrem' content store subsystem

 This defines an aggregating content store with Azure as the primary content store and the file system as the secondary one.

 This configuration is similar to what's used in previous Azure Connector versions (i.e. 1.0, 1.1) and is set as the default content store.

-**`Azure` content store subsystem**
+### 'Azure' content store subsystem

 This defines a pure Azure content store, which uses Microsoft's Azure Storage as the only storage mechanism for Alfresco Content Services.

 This content store is recommended for a clean Alfresco Content Services and Azure Connector installation, or an upgrade of an installation that's never used the file system.

-**Using an Azure content store subsystem**
+### Using an Azure content store subsystem

-The default subsystem that's enabled on installation is **AzureOnPrem**.
+The default subsystem that's enabled on installation is `AzureOnPrem`.
 This ensures that the new AMP version is compatible with a previous installation.

 You can change the subsystem used by overwriting the global variable `filecontentstore.subsystem.name`, for example: